harshit-panday/Car-Rental-System/README.md

 # Car-Rental-System
-it is our first github project which is based on car rental system and was contributed by my friends tanmay gaikwad and praveen dombale hiiiiiiiiiiiiiiiiiiiiiiiiiiiii
+it is our first github project which is based on car rental system and was contributed by my friends tanmay gaikwad and praveen dombale.